 The Kitchen has been modernised from the 50s to bring it into the current century, gas/electric stove and dishwasher have been added.
 The balance of the downstairs is open living and dining areas.

-The back door of the stables will eventually give access to a gazebo , this is still under construction, a courtyard has been created for the exclusive use of our guests.
+The back door of the stables gives access to a courtyard that has been created for the exclusive use of our guests.

 Goldicott stables are set in a large garden, and located a short walk from the Hopkins River and walking tracks that run along the ocean.